How to travel by public transport between central London and London Gatwick airport (LGW).

 National Express Coach to/from Gatwick airport

 National Express, the UK’s main coach operator, runs regular coaches between Gatwick airport and central London.
-You can take two medium-sized suitcases, weighing up to 20kg each, plus one small piece of hand luggage per person for free.
+You can take one large-sized suitcase (up to 20kg), or two medium-sized suitcases plus one small piece of hand luggage per person for free.

 Departure/arrival